horihiro/node-fitbit-livedata/README.md

 ## !!!
 CAUTION !!!
 This is an **UNOFFICIAL** and **EXPERIMENTAL** module.

-Using this module sometimes forcibly logs out from fitbit application on your mobile device.
+Using this module sometimes forcibly logs out from fitbit application on your mobile device.

 ## Requirement
 - Host Machine